Co-founder of chart-topping The O'Jays dies of cancer at 78

 Bill Isles and his childhood friends in Canton, Ohio, formed the Mascots in 1958 before changing the name to The Triumphs and releasing a single in 1961.
 The band changed its name to The O'Jays after getting pivotal advice from a Cleveland DJ named Eddie O'Jay.

-Bill Isles was featured on songs including "Lonely Drifter" and "Lipstick Traces" before quitting the group in 1965.
-Duane Isles says his father was The O'Jays' tour manager between 1971 and 1974, when the group released "Love Train" and "Back Stabbers."
+Bill Isles was featured on songs including "Lonely Drifter" and "Lipstick Traces" before he quit the group in 1965.
+Duane Isles says his father was The O'Jays' tour manager between 1971 and 1974, when the group released its biggest hits, "Love Train" and "Back Stabbers."

+The O'Jays were inducted into the Rock and Roll Hall of Fame in 2005.

+Isles spent the latter part of the 1970s in Los Angeles before moving his family in 1981 to Oceanside.